MicrosoftDocs/cpp-docs/docs/windows/runtimeclass-class.md

  The ninth interface ID.
 (Optional)

  `classFlags`
  A combination of one or more [RuntimeClassType](../windows/runtimeclasstype-enumeration.md) enumeration values.
 The   `__WRL_CONFIGURATION_LEGACY__` macro can be defined to change the default value of classFlags for all runtime classes in the project.
 If defined, RuntimeClass instances are non-agile dy default.
 When not defined, RuntimeClass instances are agile by default.
+To avoid ambiguity always specify the RuntimeClassType::FtmBase or RuntimeClassType::InhibitFtmBase.

 ## Members